Community Detection in the Hypergraph SBM: Exact Recovery Given the Similarity Matrix: Introduction

+We also compare runtimes when only the similarity matrix is available.
+In this situation, we cannot subsample down to the logarithmic degree regime, due to the loss of hyperedge information.
+Nevertheless, we show that our spectral algorithm achieves exact recovery directly from $W=\mathcal{S}(G)$, where $G\sim \text{HSBM}(d,n,p_n,q_n)$, in all the regimes of $p_n, q_n$ captured by \eqref{eq:parameter-regimes} as long as $f_n=\omega(\log n/n^{d-1})$ (Theorem \ref{theorem:spectral-otheregimes}).
+Moreover, we show that its runtime is $O(n^2 \log n)$ in the worst-case; i.e. $p_n,q_n=\Theta(1)$.
+See Table \ref{tab:run-time-similarity-matrix}.

-In this direction, our second main contribution is a spectral algorithm which achieves the information-theoretic threshold.
-Moreover, our algorithm does not require any clean-up phase.
-In order to analyze our spectral algorithm, inspired by the work of \cite{Abbe2020ENTRYWISEEA}, we develop $\ell_{\infty}$ (entrywise) bounds for the eigenvectors of similarity matrices of a large class of random hypergraph models, which may be of independent interest.
+In order to analyze our spectral algorithm, inspired by the work of \cite{Abbe2020ENTRYWISEEA}, we develop $\ell_{\infty}$ (entrywise) bounds for the eigenvectors of similarity matrices of a large class of random hypergraph models (Theorem \ref{thm:entrywise-analysis}), which may be of independent interest.
 Roughly speaking, we show that an eigenvector $u_k$ of a random similarity matrix $W$ is close to its first order approximation $Wu_k^*/\lambda_k^*$ in the $\ell_\infty$ norm under mild conditions, where $(\lambda_k^*,u_k^*$) is the corresponding eigenpair of $\Exp{[W]}$.
+Our result addresses two important questions raised by \cite{Abbe2020ENTRYWISEEA} by: (1) providing an example of entrywise eigenvector approximation beyond symmetric matrices with independent entries, (2) expanding the class of graph-based matrices for which entrywise eigenvector guarantees are known, beyond adjacency matrices \cite{Abbe2020ENTRYWISEEA} and Laplacian matrices \cite{Deng2021}.

+\paragraph*{Organization} Section \ref{sec:results} contains our main results.
+We give proof outlines of the SDP and spectral algorithm results in Section \ref{sec:SDP-outline} and \ref{sec:spectral-outline}, respectively.
+Directions for future work are proposed in Section \ref{sec:discussion}.
+The proofs of our main results are provided in the appendix.